KelGomez/KelGomez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am Sebastien Kel Gomez.
+I am Sebastien  Gomez.
 I graduated in June 2021 from a top CS School in France with my Master Degree in Computer Science.
 There I specialized in Machine Learning.

 My goal is to be accepted into a PhD program in order to become a researcher in Artificial Intelligence.